mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 MUST raise a parse error and MUST NOT do DNS resolution or contact hosts.

 A driver MUST verify that in addition to the `{hostname}`, the `{domainname}` consists of at least two parts: the domain name, and a TLD.
-Drivers MUST raise an error and MUST NOT contact the DNS server to obtain SRV (or TXT records) if the full URI does not consist of at least three parts.
+In the case that an SRV or TXT record does not have three parts prior to DNS resolution, drivers MUST NOT throw an error.

 If `mongodb+srv` is used, a driver MUST implicitly also enable TLS.
 Clients can turn this off by passing `tls=false` in either the Connection String, or options passed in as parameters in code to the MongoClient constructor (or equivalent